 - Check yourself if you think something negative about someone else’s body.

-- Support someone when they say something bad about their own body.
+- Support someone when they say something wrong about their own body.
 Tell them that they are beautiful!

-- Check and correct yourself if you say or think something mean about your own body.
+- Check and correct yourself if you say or think something means about your own body.

-These are simple ways you can promote a culture of body positivity every single day!
+These are simple ways to promote a body-positivity culture every day!

 Don’t Focus on Being “Perfect”

 The “ideal” body type promoted by society varies greatly based on culture and time period.
 In 21st Century America, the promoted body type for women happens to be thin (but not too thin) with curves (but not too many curves or curves in the wrong places) and toned (but not muscular because that’s masculine).
 How oddly specific is that?
 Who decides this?
 And why do we all buy into it?
 This is an image of perfection that we are told to strive towards but is unattainable for many of us.
 If this is how your body happens to be proportioned, then nothing is wrong with that.
 And if your body doesn’t match this, that’s okay too!
 Perfection is a flawed concept, especially when it comes to human beings.
 As clichéd as it sounds, we are all uniquely beautiful.

 Habits such as counting calories and weighing yourself daily harm developing a healthy body image.
 Many sources suggest that counting calories is an easy way to lose weight, and while this is true, it oversimplifies the issue and often promotes undereating.
 Similarly, your mind is in the wrong place if you focus on how many pounds you way from day to day (or from morning to afternoon to the next morning).
 That half of a pound you “gained” between morning and evening is probably just some undigested food in your stomach.
 Ultimately, Calories and weight are just numbers: don’t let them control you.